inURwhey/transparent-talent-monorepo/Documentation/PROTOCOLS.md

 *   **Prime Directive:** When generating `BACKLOG.md` during an `END_PROMPT`, the AI will only include items with a "To Do" status, removing the "Completed" section.
 *   **Rationale:** The `CHANGELOG.md` is the official historical record.
 The completed list in the backlog is redundant and adds unnecessary token overhead.

+### Model Hand-off Protocol v1.0
+*   **Objective:** To ensure the correct AI model is used for the task at hand.
+*   **Protocol:** The AI will state when a task has become simple enough for a "Flash" model or if a "Flash" model is struggling and should escalate the task to a "Pro" model.

+### Manual Save Checkpoint Protocol v1.0
+*   **Objective:** To mitigate context loss from client-side failures.
+*   **Protocol:** After a significant milestone (e.g., successful deployment), the AI will issue a direct instruction: **"Protocol: Please save this chat now to prevent context loss."**

 ## Workflow Guide: How to Run Protocols
 This workflow should be executed sequentially within a single chat session to maintain context.
 1.  **Initiate Company & Lead Discovery (Protocol 1.4):** Start by providing the user's profile and resume and requesting a 'Master Target Company List' and 'Preliminary Job Leads'.